 What qualifications should a consulting arborist have?

 The industry is still developing which means that arboricultural consultants’ qualifications may vary.
 However, the standard qualification recognised by Councils, industry bodies, and employers is an AQF Level 5 (Diploma level) qualification in arboriculture.
 This is considered the minimum qualification required to start providing consultant level services.
-Even those with higher qualifications should ideally have an AQF5 as well, because it contains the vast amount of botanical, horticultural, soil, tree structure and morphology information that arborists must base their assessments on.
+Even those with higher qualifications (such as AQF8 arborists with a Graduate Diploma) should ideally have an AQF5 as well, because it contains the vast amount of botanical, horticultural, soil, tree structure and morphology information that arborists must base their assessments on.
 Consulting arboriculture is an applied science – practitioners should be able to apply their knowledge (correctly) to real world scenarios to help the lives of people and trees.

 How does a consultant differ from a practicing or contracting arborist?